rgleave/proj2/EnergyForecastingWorkshop.md

 **Step 3: Establishing Glue Datbases and Tables**

-  Before you can interact with raw text data, you must apply a structure (schema) over the data set to help Athena perform queries.
-That process is called cataloging and consists of creating databases and tables.
-There are several ways to create databases and catalogs.
-We will use Athena to do so.
+  Before you can interact with raw text data, you must apply a structure (schema) over the data set to allow Athena to execute structured queries.
+This process is called cataloging and generates databases and tables in the AWS Glue Catalog.
+There are several ways to create databases and tables, however in this workshop we will use Athena to do so.
 Navigate to the Athena console, select the Editor tab, and run the following queries:

   a) This query creates a database to catalog our sample data.

 ```
-create database sample_database;
+create database samples_db;

 ```

   b) This query applies a schema to the **raw-meter-daily** file which was uploaded in step 1c, then stores it as a table in the samples database which was created in step 3a.
 NOTE: you must replace "[YOUR-BUCKET-HERE]" with the name of your S3 workshop bucket.

 ```
-CREATE EXTERNAL TABLE sample_database.raw_meter_table (
+CREATE EXTERNAL TABLE samples_db.raw_meter_table (
   lclid string,
   day string,
   energy_median float,